joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-06-19-colorful-balls.md

 The denominator is the same for all values of $S,$ so we can forget about it.

 We don't have any evidence about the number of balls beyond the balls we've drawn.
-So, to ensure we're unbiased, we use a uniform prior distribution with Dirac spikes at each possible value (starting at $S=11$ since we drew $11$ blue balls)
+So, to ensure we're unbiased, we use a uniform prior distribution with Dirac spikes at each possible value (starting the sum at $11$ since we drew $11$ blue balls)

 $$
   P(S) = \lim_{M\rightarrow\infty}\frac1M\sum_{i=11}^\infty\delta(S-i).